eligosource/eventsourced/README.md

     // recover registered processors by replaying journaled events extension.recover()

-An actor that is modified with `Eventsourced` journals event `Message`s before its `receive` method is called.
-The `extension.processorOf` method registers that actor under a unique `id`.
-The processor `id` is defined by implementing the abstract `Eventsourced.id` member which must be a positive integer.
-The `extension.recover` method recovers the state of `processor` by replaying all event messages that `processor` received (and journaled) in previous application runs.
+An actor that is modified with `Eventsourced` writes event `Message`s to a journal before its `receive` method is called.
+The `processorOf` method registers that actor under a unique `id`.
+The processor `id` is defined by implementing the abstract `Eventsourced.id` member which must be a positive integer that is consistently defined across applications runs.
+The `recover` method recovers the state of `processor` by replaying all event messages that `processor` received in previous application runs.

 ### Step 4: Event-sourced actor usage

 The event-sourced `processor` can be used like any other actor.
-Messages of type [`Message`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Message) are written to `journal`, messages of any other type are directly received by `processor` without being journaled.
+Messages of type [`Message`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Message) are written to the journal, messages of any other type are directly received by `processor` without being journaled.

 ![Event-sourced actor](https://raw.github.com/eligosource/eventsourced/master/doc/images/firststeps-1.png)